Call Now - We Answer 24/7

 Several factors can move your AC replacement price higher or lower.

 • SEER2 efficiency rating: Minimum efficiency standards changed in 2023, and higher-efficiency systems usually cost more upfront.
 According to the U.S. Department of Energy, today's best central AC units use 30 to 50% less energy to produce the same cooling as units made in the mid-1970s, so moving into the 15-16 SEER2 range can improve comfort and reduce energy use compared to an older system.
+In 2025, the U.S. Department of Energy also changed the refrigerant requirement to A2L refrigerant, which all new systems must now use.

 • Ductwork condition: Leaky, undersized, damaged, or poorly designed ductwork can make a new AC system perform badly even if the equipment itself is good.
 Duct repairs or modifications may add cost, but they can also make a major difference in comfort and efficiency.